webrcade/webrcade-app-js7800/README.md

 ---

-The license is limited to the Atari 7800 application for [webЯcade](https://www.webrcade.com).
+The license presented above is limited to the Atari 7800 application for [webЯcade](https://www.webrcade.com).
 The underlying [JS7800](https://github.com/raz0red/js7800) and [ProSystem](https://github.com/gstanton/ProSystem1_3) projects each retain their own specific licensing.